navigation

 I’m going to treat this like I would a beer review, but slower, and a bit more methodical.
 I’m going to test strength, grind size, temperature, and even the water I’m using.

-For those that want to know the details ... where we live the water is classed as Hard, and apparently I have since discovered that this particular profile can suppress some of the brighter and more delicate flavours, so I need to be wary of that.
+For those that want to know the water details ... where we live the water is classed as Hard, and apparently I have since discovered that this particular profile can suppress some of the brighter and more delicate flavours, so I need to be wary of that.

 Calcium: 73.8 mg/l